CombatCovid/mit-emergency-ventilator/README.md

 # the essential repo updates system to come.
 # *todo* ground rules for yaml lines of this file, to be written

+# note carefully that this is the title that will show
+# in the Finder-Viewer app, and so _must_ be short enough to fit
+# the longTitle below lets such be in meta; no place to use it at present
-title: MIT Emergency Ventilator
+shortTitle: MIT Emergency Ventilator (E-Vent)
-# these names are fixed labels as must be used on repo by GitHub API for our access
+# these names are fixed labels as must be used on repo by GitHub API, for our access
 name: mit-emergency-ventilator
 nameWithOwner: CombatCovid/mit-emergency-ventilator